 How to Make a Wooden Tote with a Spindle Handle4:30:00 AM

-I love making wooden totes and if you search my blog you will find dozens of different wooden totes... all different shapes, sizes, and with different paint treatments and transfer methods.
+I love making wooden totes and if you search my blog you will find dozens of different wooden totes... all different shapes, sizes, and with different paint treatments and/or transfer methods.

 I started out this project with an 8 foot piece of 1" x 4" pine from Home Depot.